-Prescription overdose and bad interactions account for thousands of deaths in the US every year.
-People are often less cautious about using prescription drugs, because these substances come from medical professionals, so their risks seem minimal.
+Prescription overdose and drug interactions account for thousands of deaths in the US every year.
+People are often less cautious about using prescription drugs because these substances come from medical professionals, so their risks seem minimal.
 However, everyone reacts differently to drugs, whether the drug is prescription, over-the-counter or illicit.

-It cannot be stressed enough how vital it is for patients to be straightforward with their medical professionals about drug usage.
+It is vital for patients to be straightforward with medical professionals about all drugs they are taking including supplements and over-the-counter medicines.

 As insignificant as it may seem to report taking a multivitamin or an occasional alcoholic beverage, sharing information like this can prevent serious side effects, negative interactions and the possibility of aggravating a health issue.
-Even food can react poorly with drugs, so paying attention to the instructions written on the bottle, like “take with food,” or “take one hour after eating,” are important to prevent stomach upset or other food-related interactions.
+Even some foods can interact with drugs, so paying attention to the instructions written on the bottle, like “take with food,” or “take one hour after eating,” are important to prevent stomach upset or other food-related interactions.

-People should know what they are putting into their bodies, and a quick internet search can yield considerable information about a drug’s short-term and long-term effects, its risks of use, what drugs it interacts with, how the drug affects mood and energy and more.
+People should know what they are putting into their bodies, and a quick internet search can yield considerable information about a drug’s short-term and long-term effects, its risks of use, what drugs it interacts with and how the drug affects mood and energy levels.

 Mixing Oxycodone with Antidepressants

 Not only can the interaction between oxycodone and antidepressants cause fatal side effects, but it can also cause one drug to block the other.
-Individuals struggling with depression, anxiety or other serious medical conditions may trigger severe episodes if they also take oxycodone, or if they notice that their medication is not working as it should.
-Individuals with depression put themselves at severe risk for suicide and other self-destructive tendencies when they tamper with their antidepressant dosage.
+Individuals struggling with depression, anxiety or other serious medical conditions may trigger severe episodes.
+People on antidepressants may also notice that their medication is not working as it should.
+Individuals with depression put themselves at severe risk for suicide and other self-destructive tendencies when their antidepressant aren’t working appropriately.

-If you have trouble with your medication or drug use, then call our toll-free, 24 hour helpline now at 877-345-8494.
-Our admissions coordinators can answer any questions you have, and they can provide you with all the information you need to find treatment.
-If you or a loved one is ready to find recovery, then get help today for your drug problem.
+If you have trouble with your medication or drug use, then call our toll-free helpline 24 hours a day at 760-548-4032.
+Our admissions coordinators can provide you with all the information you need to find treatment.
+If you or a loved one is ready to find recovery, we are here for you.